Rocksus/Knight-Tour-Genetic-Algorithm-With-Repair/README.md

 If you would like to check it out in action: https://knight-tour-b14ec.firebaseapp.com/

+# Getting Started
+## Running The Program
+To run the program, just access `index.html` using any browser.

+## Integrating to Firebase
+To add storing capabilities, I have implemented a firebase connection.
+First, in `sketch.js`, change `enableDatabase` to `true`.
+Then, create a new file called `constants.js`
 # To-Do List
 - Add ACO Algorithm approach
 - Add pure heuristics approach